February 4, 2019

 - Advanced bandwidth throttling allows you to set data transfer speed limits so as to define how much bandwidth can be used by particular data protection jobs.
 For this purpose, you need to create global or per-job rules that would control how much bandwidth is consumed during backup operations.
 These rules can be applied to different data protection jobs and on different schedules.
 With this feature, you can ensure that your networks are not be overloaded, even during business hours.

 - Network Mapping and Re-IP are used in replication, failover, and site recovery jobs when the source site and the target site are connected to different networks and have different IP addresses.
 To avoid any issues during disaster recovery, you need to create network mapping and Re-IP rules.
 These rules ensure that source virtual networks can be mapped to appropriate target virtual networks, while source IP addresses can be mapped to target IP addresses during a DR event.
 These features allow you to efficiently optimize and automate the process of network configuration.

 A Hyper-V environment cannot function properly until you enable network connections.
 Creating Hyper-V network adapters and configuring them is one of the main steps towards doing this.
 This blog post provides a walkthrough for Hyper-V networking and describes how it can be managed through Hyper-V Manager and PowerShell.

 NAKIVO Backup & Replication is a reliable and affordable solution that not only includes a comprehensive set of data protection tools, but also provides a number of benefits which can considerably improve your user experience.
 Particularly, NAKIVO Backup & Replication can significantly improve speed and overall performance of your backup and replication jobs through various network optimization techniques.

-Request a live demo by one of our engineers or download a full-featured free trial to test the product in your virtual environment today, and see for yourself the multiple benefits that the product provides.
+Request a live demo by one of our engineers to test the product in your virtual environment today, and see for yourself the multiple benefits that the product provides.